SMarkus27/perfect-pay-service/README.md

 * Postgres

 # First Step
-* Creates a .env file and use the .env_example file as a model.
+* Creates a .env file and uses the .env_example file as a model.

 * If you have docker, run the code below and go to the section ***:
 ```